nbul/Cytoskeleton/README.md

 1. **DEV** - a measure of direction of overall cytoskeleton orientation - mean of signal direction distribution, fitted with Von-Misus distribution.
 1. **Elongation** - aspect ratio of each cell calculated from eccentricity.
 1. **Alignment** - an alernative measure for cytoskeleton alignment, calculated as proportion of signal within 10° of mean signal direction.

+### Density
+Independent on the chosen way to threshold, the resulting files will contain the following cell-by-cell data about the cytoskeleton signal:
+1. **Cell** - cell number, which correspond to the cell number in *images_analysed*.
+1. **Signal area** - proportion of pixels above threshold.
+1. **Density** - mean intensity of pixels above threshold with subtracted mean intensity of pixels below threshold, and then normalized to mean intensity of pixels below threshold and signal area.
+1. **Bundling** - mean intensity of pixels above threshold normalized to threshold.
+1. **Uniformity** - standard deviation of signal in each cell without thresholding.
+1. **Sparseness** - sparseness of the signal, calsulated as discribed in Lin A.C., Bygrave A.M., de Calignon A., Lee T., Miesenböck G. (2014).
+Sparse, decorrelated odor coding in the mushroom body enhances learned odor discrimination.
+Nat Neurosci.
+17(4):559-68.[PubMed](https://www.ncbi.nlm.nih.gov/pubmed/24561998).
+1. **Skewness** - skewness of the signal above threshold.
+1. **Kurtosis** - kurtosis of the signal above threshold.

+## References
+1. Gomez J.M., Chumakova L., Bulgakova N.A., Brown N.H.
+(2016) Microtubule organization is determined by the shape of epithelial cells.
+Nature Communications, 7.
+[PubMed](https://www.ncbi.nlm.nih.gov/pubmed/27779189).
+1. Lin A.C., Bygrave A.M., de Calignon A., Lee T., Miesenböck G. (2014).
+Sparse, decorrelated odor coding in the mushroom body enhances learned odor discrimination.
+Nat Neurosci.
+17(4):559-68.[PubMed](https://www.ncbi.nlm.nih.gov/pubmed/24561998).